GFN Members Celebrating World Soil Health Day

 While many GFN members celebrated World Soil Health Day, two GFN members are featured here:

-- in India: Malwinder Singh Malhi celebrated with the Namdhari Seed team (see photo above top right)
+- en Inde: Malwinder Singh Malhi celebrated with the Namdhari Seed team (see photo above top right)

 - in France: Diane Masure spoke at a conference on World Soil Health Day in Paris – Association for Sustainable Agriculture (see photo above bottom right)

 The survival of our planet hinges on the vital connection between soil and water.
-Farmers use sustainable soil management practices, such as minimum tillage, crop rotation, organic matter addition, and cover cropping to improve soil health, reduce erosion and pollution, and enhance water infiltration and storage.
+Farmers use sustainable soil management practices, such as minimum tillage, rotation des cultures, organic matter addition, and cover cropping to improve soil health, reduce erosion and pollution, and enhance water infiltration and storage.
 These practices also preserve soil biodiversity, improve fertility, and contribute to carbon sequestration, playing a crucial role in the fight against climate change.